bekatom/caniuse/README.md

-# iCanUse.js.
+# caniuse.js.
 Detect new browser features if it's supported

-It will detect everything if browser supports new feature returns true || false .
+Often we are looking new html5 or js features at (caniuse.js) http://caniuse.com/ to determine if i can use this feature or not for my production code.

+caniuse.js -> It will detect everything if browser supports new HTML5 or JS features, returns true || false .
 You can check may things, type it in your browser console
 ```javascript
 caniuse.audio();
 caniuse.ogg();